mufkuw/m-paperless/docs/usage.md

 ## Custom Fields {#custom-fields}

-Paperless-ngx supports the use of custom fields for documents as of v2.0, allowing a user to optionally attach data to documents which does not fit in the existing set of fields Paperless-ngx provides.
+M-Paperless supports the use of custom fields for documents as of v2.0, allowing a user to optionally attach data to documents which does not fit in the existing set of fields M-Paperless provides.

 1. First, create a custom field (under "Manage"), with a given name and data type.
 This could be something like "Invoice Number" or "Date Paid", with a data type of "Number", "Date", "String", etc.
 2. Once created, a field can be used with documents and data stored.
 To do so, use the "Custom Fields" menu on the document detail page, choose your existing field from the dropdown.
 Once the field is visible in the form you can enter the appropriate data which will be validated according to the custom field "data type".